 Denver is surrounded by suburbs like most major metropolitan areas.
 Some have great schools.
-Some are picturesque like living in a ski town.
+Some are as picturesque as a cozy ski town in the mountains.
 Some have the mansions and some are family friendly.
-But, how do you know which is which is which?
+But, how do you know which are Denver’s best suburbs?
 There general summaries below or Click Here for a list of Denver’s Best Neighborhoods & suburbs.

 As Interstate 25 goes south out of Denver proper, it travels along the southern suburbs.
 Greenwood Village and Cherry Hills Village are considered among the most affluent suburbs in Denver.
 These towns share the excellent Cherry Creek Schools with Centennial, Englewood and southern sections of Aurora.
 But, all of the these suburbs have excellent schools, low crime and lots of trails and open space.
 Littleton has its own excellent schools but parts of unincorporated Littleton attend the exceptional Jefferson County Schools.

 Highlands Ranch is Denver’s largest planned community on the border between Douglas and Arapahoe counties.
-It attracts the highest percentage of relocation buyers because it resembles California-style developments has has excellent Douglas County Schools Castle Rock and Parker slow have excellent schools in Douglas County.
-These areas have suburban neighborhoods mixed in with more rural sections.
+It attracts the highest percentage of relocation buyers because it resembles California-style developments has has excellent Douglas County Schools.
+Castle Rock and Parker have excellent schools in Douglas County and you will discover suburban neighborhoods mixed in with more rural sections of the county.

 Lakewood and Westminster, Colorado are closest to Denver and have Jefferson County Schools.
 More of the homes here are older and built before 1980.
 But, not all.
 There are newer custom home communities in Lakewood too.
-And, Green Mountain in Lakewood is has sections with newer homes.
+And, Green Mountain in Lakewood is has trails, open space and hiking.
+There are some subdivisions here with newer homes.
 Golden is due west on 6th Avenue about 15 minutes from Denver.
 It has an older downtown area near the Coors brewery and newer suburban areas surrounding it.

 Evergreen, Morrison and Conifer are located in the nearby foothills and also share Jefferson County schools.
 These are Denver’s picturesque ‘mountain-like’ communities.
 They have gorgeous views and sometimes limited access to rural communities up dirt and gravel roads.
 But, there is upscale suburban living here too including a few gated communities, golf courses and planned communities.
 Some even have city water and sewer instead of well and septic tanks.